The People of Gibraltar

 I mention all this en passant because New St Michael Cave is the only Gibraltar cave I have actually ever visited, which is surprising as local historian George Palao who was also a keen speleologist estimated that there were about 140 known caves at the time.
 Perhaps even more surprising is that I have never visited the more than popular Old St Michael’s Cave.
 My excuse is that it was not open to the general public until 1960 by which time I had just left my home town for good.

 Many years later, in 2015, Gibraltar’s caves were back in the news.
-The Government of Gibraltar successfully nominated our “Neanderthal Caves and Environments” for inscription in the UNESCO World Heritage List – a nomination that was satisfyingly accepted and a large area of the Rock joined what must now be over 1000 World Heritage sites.
+The Government of Gibraltar successfully nominated our “Neanderthal Caves and Environments” for inscription in the UNESCO World Heritage List – a nomination that was satisfyingly accepted and a small area of the Rock joined what must now be over 1000 World Heritage sites.
 Annoyingly – at least to me - it appears under the UK banner rather than Gibraltar,

-The Nomination – a massive tome that includes copies of other publications and runs to well over 1300 pages.
+The "Nomination" – a massive tome that includes copies of other publications and runs to well over 1300 pages.

 My curiosity was finally piqued and I decided it was about time I produced my own list of as many caves of Gibraltar as I could find – something which I soon found was hardly an original idea as I found dozens of these all over the place in books, articles, maps and the internet.
 Unfortunately, these lists tended to be simply copies of older ones with a few unexplained additions or omissions.
 Internet references – with the exception of a few of the more historically important caves – are invariably described with the formulaic and irritatingly uninformative: